 However, it found that the jury might have faulted the condominium only based on a nuisance theory, and imposing fault on the security firm under common law negligence in that case would be totally independent of the complex.
 Therefore, it found that the trial court had made a mistake in imposing liability on the condominium for the security firm’s portion of fault.
 This aspect of the judgment was vacated, and the case was sent back to the lower court to enter judgment in accordance with the jury verdict.

 This case is also important in that it shows that just because criminals targeted you off sight and followed you onto the premises, the complex still owes you a duty of reasonable security measures after they are on notice.

-The Atlanta wrongful death attorneys at the Simon Law Firm have considerable experience representing families who have lost their loved ones due to negligence and other wrongful conduct, and they are prepared to assist you with a possible claim.
+The Atlanta wrongful death attorneys at Christopher Simon Attorney at Law have considerable experience representing families who have lost their loved ones due to negligence and other wrongful conduct, and they are prepared to assist you with a possible claim.
 Indeed, if you believe you have a possibly meritorious claim and would like to discuss the options you may have for legal recovery, feel free to contact us to arrange a free case consultation.

 Georgia Federal Judge Denies New Trial in Tractor Trailer Accident Case, Atlanta Injury Attorney Blog, published February 15, 2016

 Georgia Federal Court Sanctions Defendants for Failing to Preserve Driver’s Records in Tractor-Trailer Accident Case, Atlanta Injury Attorney Blog, published May 11, 2016